theyusko/package-finder/README.md

 ## Overview

-Universal Package Finder is a powerful, cross-repository search tool designed for researchers, developers, and data scientists.
-It searches for packages across multiple repositories, including:
+Universal Package Finder is a powerful, cross-repository search tool.
+It searches for packages across the repositories below ( and more repositories can be added):

 - Bioconda
 - Anaconda